June 4, 2024

 In a state where economic disparities persist, the call for an inclusive economy has never been more urgent.
 The recent release of the report, Funding Our Futures: The Equitable Revenue Policies Illinois Families Need to Thrive, sheds light on the shortcomings of Illinois’ revenue system, calling it out for favoring the wealthy while leaving many struggling to meet basic needs.

-The report, by the Funding Our Futures coalition, outlines recommendations to generate over $1.5 billion annually, with a focus on how revenue policies can address systemic inequalities.
+The report, by the Fund Our Futures coalition, outlines recommendations to generate over $1.5 billion annually, with a focus on how revenue policies can address systemic inequalities.
 From health care to housing, these action steps underscore the importance of investing in critical public services that uplift vulnerable populations.

 Illinois’ tax system, characterized by regressive tax structures that burden families with low income, perpetuates inequities.
 The report highlights the consequences of underfunded public services, particularly for marginalized communities, while emphasizing the need for a fairer distribution of wealth.
 By centering equity and directly involving those with lived experience, the coalition aims to dismantle systemic barriers and pave the way for meaningful change.